bshramin/market-cipher/README.md

-market-cipher A and B,
-Amazing indicators to use in TradingView.
+The repo contains the source for market-cipher A and B, amazing indicators to use in TradingView.